Isaiah 3 - Outline of Isaiah (Book Notes menu page)

 Those who were trusting in man would soon be disappointed, because through death or deportation, the nation would lose the political, religious, military and economic leaders, in whom they trusted.

-This was clearly fulfilled, when, about nine years before the destruction of Jerusalem, the Babylonians took away king Jehoiakim and other leaders, 2Chr 36:5-7 (Daniel was among the captives, Dan 1:1-3).
-A few months later, king Jehoiachin and many other leaders were taken, 2King 24:11-16 (Ezekiel was among the captives, Eze 1:1,2).
-(Also, about eleven years prior to Jehoiakim's captivity to Babylon, king Jehoahaz had been taken captive to Egypt (2Kin 23:31-34.)
-All of these kings were wicked men, who had not followed the ways of the few godly kings who had preceded them (such as Hezekiah and Josiah).
-While ungodly men held positions of power, the nation lacked the type of leadership which was sorely needed.
+This was clearly fulfilled, about 150 years after Isaiah's prophecy, in a series of captivities which preceded the fall of Jeusalem.
+Roughly twenty-two years prior to that calamity, king Jehoahaz was taken captive to Egypt (2Kin 23:31-34).
+About eleven years before the destruction of Jerusalem, the Babylonians took away king Jehoiakim and other leaders (2Chr 36:5-7, Daniel among the captives, Dan 1:1-3).
+A few months later, king Jehoiachin and many other leaders were taken (2Kin 24:11-16, Ezekiel among the captives, Eze 1:1,2).
+Eventually, the final king, Zedekiah, was deposed and the kingdom collapsed (2Kin 25:1-10).
+All of these kings were wicked men, who had not followed the ways of the few godly kings which preceded them (such as Hezekiah and Josiah).

 4 And I will give children [to be] their princes,